The Criminological Imagination

 This unit explores a number of theoretical approaches which place identity and difference at the centre of analysis.
 It covers topics such as: Debating Identity and Difference (social vs individual identity; histories and experiences); Globalised Identities and Culture (Globalisation, deterritorialisation, migration, diaspora and hybridity); and Post-Colonialism and Colonized Identities (social and political aspects of identities, post-Colonialism, Imperialism, Orientalism, gendered identities, non-western feminism, sub-altern studies).

 This unit looks at what it means to be a victim of crime and how people become recognised as victims.
 It will also consider restorative justice and what it has to offer victims.
 The unit begins by analysing the difference between victimisation and victimhood: who is the 'ideal victim' and how have real victims been viewed by criminologists and the criminal justice system?
 The second section of the unit takes a critical criminological approach to questions of victimisation and power.
 The third section of the unit assesses the position of victims in the criminal justice system.

 Work, Leisure and Lifestyles: From Factory Floors to Nightclub Brawls Level 6

-This unit seeks to critcally explore the field in three blocks.
+This unit seeks to critically explore the field in three blocks.
 Firstly, the classical concerns with work including theories from Marxism, Weber and Durkhei.
 Secondly, the more contemporary concerns with new forms of work and leisure spaces including studies of call centres, club cultures, sex work and door work, which utilises more postmodernist ideas of power, negotiated identity and subcultures.
-Thirdly, to explore the appropriate methodological ways to investigate work, lesiure and lifestyle spaces and settings.
+Thirdly, to explore the appropriate methodological ways to investigate work, leisure and lifestyle spaces and settings.

 Global Justice and Crime Control Level 6